Parik-2006/DSA-EL-/README.md

 Educational Research Purpose - RVCE CSE 2025.

+---

-🤝 Contributing & Issues
+### 🤝 Contributing & Issues

-This project is open for viewing.
-Direct changes are restricted.
+This project is open for viewing. **Direct changes are restricted.**

-Found a bug?
-Please Open a New Issue and describe the problem.
+* **Found a bug?** Please [Open a New Issue](https://www.google.com/search?q=https://github.com/Parik-2006/DSA-EL-/issues/new) and describe the problem.
-Want to fix it?
-Please Fork the repo and submit a Pull Request (PR) for review.
+* **Want to fix it?** Please Fork the repo and submit a Pull Request (PR) for review.

+Would you like me to help you create a specific "How to contribute" guide for people who want to fork your project?